-If a member of staff suspects abuse or they have a disclosure of abuse made to them they must:
+If a member of staff suspects abuse, spots signs or indicators of abuse, or they have a disclosure of abuse made to them they must:

 - 1. Make an initial record of the information - 2.
-Report it to the DSL / Deputy DSL immediately - 3.
-The DSL or Deputy DSL will consider if there is a requirement for immediate medical intervention, however urgent medical attention should not be delayed if DSL or Deputy DSL are not immediately available (see point 8 below) - 4.
-Make an accurate record (which may be used in any subsequent court proceedings) as soon as possible and within 24 hours of the occurrence, of all that has happened, including details of: - Dates and times of their observations - Dates and times of any discussions they were involved in. - Any injuries - Explanations given by the child / adult - What action was taken - Any actual words or phrases used by the child

-The records must be signed and dated by the author.
+Report it to the DSL immediately - 3.
+The DSL will consider if there is a requirement for immediate medical intervention, however urgent medical attention should not be delayed if the DSL is not immediately available (see point 8 below) - 4.
+Make an accurate record (which may be used in any subsequent court proceedings) as soon as possible and within 24 hours of the occurrence, of all that has happened, including details of: - a.
+Dates and times of their observations - b.
+Dates and times of any discussions in which they were involved. - c.
+Any injuries - d.
+Explanations given by the child / adult - e.
+What action was taken - f.
+Any actual words or phrases used by the child - g.
+The records must be signed and dated by the author - In the absence of the DSL or their Deputy, be prepared to refer directly to Children's Social Care (and the police if appropriate) if there is the potential for immediate significant harm

-Following a report of concerns from a member of staff, the DSL must:
+Following a report of concerns the DSL must:

-- 1. Decide whether or not there are sufficient grounds for suspecting significant harm in which case a referral must be made to children's social care - 2.
-Normally the school should try to discuss any concerns about a child's welfare with the family and where possible to seek their agreement before making a referral to children's social care.
+- Decide whether or not there are sufficient grounds for suspecting significant harm in which case a referral must be made to Children's Social Care and the police if it is appropriate - 2.
+Normally the school should try to discuss any concerns about a child's welfare with the family and where possible to seek their agreement before making a referral to

+- Children's Social Care.
 However, in accordance with DfE guidance, this should only be done when it will not place the child at increased risk or could impact a police investigation.
-The child's views should also be taken into account.

-- 3. If there are grounds to suspect a child is suffering, or is likely to suffer, significant harm they must contact children's social care via the children's reception team (CRT) on 01329 225379 and make a clear statement of: - the known facts - any suspicions or allegations - whether or not there has been any contact with the child's family
+The child's views should also be taken into account. - 3.
+If there are grounds to suspect a child is suffering, or is likely to suffer, significant harm the DSL (or Deputy) must contact Children's Social Care via the Inter-Agency Referral Form (IARF) making a clear statement of - a. the known facts - b. any suspicions or allegations - c. whether or not there has been any contact with the child's family